New Programs

 • Start a business or develop a product

-• Generate policy or conduct an experiment
+• Generate policy

-• Community build and engage in direct action and/or advocacy
+• Community build and engage in direct action and / or advocacy

-• Write a book or create art, craft or literature
+• Create art, craft or literature

-• Make something accessible that wasn’t before.
+• Make something accessible that wasn’t before

 New Arts programs launched in 2023-2024